DoublethinkGamesTech/Anti-AddictionSDK/README.md

 the configuration needs to be replaced with game parameters.
 To do this, please open the following file to configure the parameters.

-Open ** Asstes/Doublethink/Plugins/Android/doublethink/utils/DataParams.java
+Open **Asstes/Doublethink/Plugins/Android/doublethink/utils/DataParams.java**

 ![Android data params Resources](source/docgen/dataParamsResource.png "Android data params Resources")

-Asstes/Doubletink/Prefabs/AntiaddictionHandler.prefab Add to your main scene.
+__NOTICE__: This prefab integrates content that interacts with android

-_NOTICE__:This prefab integrates content that interacts with android
+**Asstes/Doubletink/Prefabs/AntiaddictionHandler.prefab** Add to your main scene.

 ![Unity prefab Resources](source/docgen/unityPrefabResource.png "Unity prefab Resources")